SQream/sqream_docs/getting_started/performing_basic_blue_operations/monitoring_jobs.rst

 Monitoring Jobs
 ***************

-The **History** tab is your go-to for checking the last execution time, the next scheduled execution, and the current status of your Job.
+The **History** tab is your go-to for checking the current job status, the last execution time, and the next scheduled execution.

 Job status may be one of four options: